NeoZ666/Draft-Articles/draft1.md

 The Internet gives us the means to communicate and make community driven decisions without the need of a faceless Bureaucracy trying to relay message across(Often times, skewing said message), it can be a place of genuine debate where good ideas win and bad ones are rightfully trashed, unlike our current system where incompetences and mess-ups are rewarded at the peril of someone else's freedom or/and money.

 Then, you have the Cypherpunk Movement which is basically a Digital Rebellion Against Bureaucratic Decay.
-This is a new force has emerged that challenges this decaying structure.
-Its' born from the belief that **privacy, decentralisation, and cryptographic tools can empower individuals**, the Cypherpunk movement offers more than just digital privacy—it provides the foundation for a new way of organizing society, one that **eliminates the need for bureaucratic middlemen and enables rapid, transparent decision-making via the internet**.
+This is a new force that has emerged challenging this decaying structure.
+Its' born from the belief that **privacy, decentralisation, and cryptographic tools can empower individuals**, the Cypherpunk movement offers more than just digital privacy—it provides the foundation for a new way of organising society, one that **eliminates the need for bureaucratic middlemen and enables rapid, transparent decision-making via the internet**.

 ## **The Cypherpunk Vision: Replacing Bureaucracy with Digital Autonomy**